-- In the above figure, the sending computer puts the data on the data lines and brings DV low to indicate new data is available. - When the receiving computer sees the new data is available it reads the data on the data lines, then brings DR low to say that it has read the data. - When the sending computer sees DR go low, it brings DV high. - When the receiving computer sees DV go high, it brings DR high. - Both computers are now ready for the next data transfer.
+- In the above figure, the sending computer puts the data on the data lines and brings DV low to indicate new data is available. - When the receiving computer sees the new data is available (DV goes low) it reads the data on the data lines, then brings DR low to say that it has read the data. - When the sending computer sees the recieving computer has read the data (DR goes low), it brings DV high. - When the receiving computer sees DV go high, it brings DR high. - Both computers are now ready for the next data transfer.